altalya/projects/APIapp/README.md

 Introduction:

 In this comprehensive guide, we will walk you through the process of setting up a Laravel project with an API CRUD system.
 Laravel, a popular PHP framework, offers an elegant and efficient solution for building secure and scalable web applications.

 Prerequisites:

 Before you begin this guide, ensure that you have the following prerequisites in place:

 Composer installed on your system.
 A web server such as Apache or Nginx.
 PHP installed, preferably version 7.4 or later.
 A functional database server (e.g., MySQL).
 Postman application for testing the API.

 Step 1: Create a New Laravel Project

 In your terminal, execute the following command to create a new Laravel project, replacing yourProjectName with your desired project name:

-    "composer create-project laravel/laravel yourProjectName"
+    composer create-project laravel/laravel yourProjectName

 This command initializes a fresh Laravel installation in a directory named yourProjectName.

 Step 2: Configure Database Connection

 Open the .env file in your project's root directory and configure your database connection settings as follows:

     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1